LED Edge Lighting Solutions

 The need for edge lighting is dependent upon a few factors.
 Sign makers should identify what type of display is being used in the project and determine how edge lighting elements would enhance the overall appearance.

 The space required for the LED and the mounting location is minimal.
-“This would also include the depth for the LED, the space and the distance the light has to travel.
+“This would also include the depth for the LED, space, and the distance the light has to travel.
 And don’t forget to consider the power supply location and any potential code requirements,” adds Meyne.

 So, the size and thickness of the display will impact which LED solution to include.
 Meyne continues by addressing the result of the added illumination, explaining that, “Edge lighting, like a halo effect, could be accomplished with individual modules or linear LED bars.”